 The baby shower gifts, the items you buy for yourself, and the free hand-me-downs people think you need from their kid that they have held on to for 20 years pile up, and all of a sudden, you can’t even see the floor to your home anymore.
 There is so much stuff, so little space, and all for such a tiny person.
-I do not handle lots of clutter well, it makes my mind frazzled, and I do not like to continually be moving things around or stepping over piles of stuff.
-So when I realized baby items were about to take over our very small home, I decided to be creative in how my house was set up to alleviate the crazy and encourage functionality hopefully.
+I do not handle lots of clutter well.
+It makes my mind frazzled, and I do not like to move things around or step over piles of stuff continually.
+So when I realized baby items were about to take over our small home, I decided to be creative in how my house was set up to alleviate the crazy and encourage functionality, hopefully.

 How to Prevent Baby Items from Taking Over Your House

 1. Only bring out the baby items you need.

 A newborn baby doesn’t need a high chair yet or an activity center.
 The baby needs somewhere to sleep, a swing maybe, and a bouncy seat to lay them in since it is nice and portable.
 Only worry about putting together baby items that you’ll actually use immediately.
 Leave everything else tucked away out of sight.

 Before the baby even arrives, clean out a section of kitchen cupboards or a shelf in a pantry for the baby items needed in the kitchen.
 Bottles are used so often that you will probably be washing those bottles just to use them again right away.
 Put any backup bottles and parts up in a cupboard off of your counter.
 I bought little storage boxes to keep bibs in, spoons and bowls, etc., that we would eventually need but not for a while.
 Any formula, rice cereal, and baby food were also kept there until we were ready for it.

 3. Buy aesthetically pleasing baby items.